Vicki Abadesco | Founder & Director of Infinite Possibilities

 Daniel Bruno | Director of School Care

-He was enjoying a successful sales career in 1999 when the tragedy in Columbine, CO happened.
+Daniel enjoyed a successful sales career in 1999 when the tragedy in Columbine, CO happened.
 As the horrific event unfolded, news of the bullying that had taken place there started a national dialogue.
 It was then that Daniel had an epiphany.
 “All the feelings that I had repressed around my own experiences of being bullied in school came back to me and I realized for the first time in years how much bullying had affected me.
 It was right then that I knew something had to be done and I felt I had no choice but to get involved,” recalls Daniel.

-Daniel immediately left his sales job and started working with elementary school students through an after school program called, Piedmont Performing Arts School.
+Daniel immediately left his sales job and started working with elementary school students through an after school program called Piedmont Performing Arts School.
 Drawing from his experiences as a young actor, Daniel taught performance skills and directed children’s plays.
 “Working with PPAS affirmed I was on the right track.
 I was able to help young people express their feelings in a positive way and the part-time work allowed me time to take classes on child psychology,” says Daniel.
 Two years later, Daniel met Joseph and Vicki, the founders of Soul Shoppe, through a mutual friend.

-In 2004, Daniel joined Soul Shoppe as a program facilitator.
+In 2004, Daniel joined Soul Shoppe as a Program Facilitator.
 Since then, he has shared his experiences as a survivor of bullying with well over 100,000 young people.
 Daniel says, “What gets me out of bed each and every day is the vision we share at Soul Shoppe of a bully-free world where everyone feels free to simply be themselves.”
 Daniel lives in Portland, OR with his wife, son and their dog, Ziggy Stardust.

 Amy MacClain | Chief Synthesizer & Rockstar of Special Projects

-Amy was also trained by Hand in Hand Parenting to teach Parenting By Connection, and co-founded a child care co-operative based on conscious intentional parenting, providing a supportive environment for parents to explore how they were parented in an effort to create the most nurturing and educational space for the entire community.
+Amy was also trained by Hand in Hand Parenting to teach Parenting By Connection, and co-founded a childcare co-operative based on conscious intentional parenting, providing a supportive environment for parents to explore how they were parented in an effort to create the most nurturing and educational space for the entire community.
 She is also a singer/songwriter with over 20 years performing experience and multiple songwriting awards including West Coast Songwriters Best Lyric of the Year.
 She has performed on stage with Joan Baez, Arrested Development and many other talented musicians, and released several acclaimed original albums.

 If you really knew Amy you would know…